 For many students the pace of instruction they need will vary from unit to unit.
 With skills like long division students will need to be reminded step by step until it suddenly clicks and they are able to internalize the process.
 That "click" happens for students at various different times within the study of division and other more difficult concepts.
 During more challenging units students do not participate in the pull-out group, but they do not "fall behind" in the group because the work is self-paced.

 E-mail Mr. Kendall if you have questions about this program: email@example.com

-Curriculum Update - August -October
+Curriculum Update - August - January

-Curriculum Update - January - February
+Curriculum Update - February - March

-Curriculum Update - March - May
+Curriculum Update - April - June